-There are more resident workers professionals in the NSROC Region than any other occupation.
+There are more resident workers (All industries) Professionals in the NSROC Region than any other occupation.

 When comparing the occupations of local resident workers with local workers, Occupation data indicates whether an economy draws on the skills offered by its own residents or relies on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Occupations (Click rows to view sub-categories)||Number||%||New South Wales||Number||%||New South Wales||2011 - 2016|

 |Clerical and Administrative Workers||40,981||13.7||13.8||42,126||15.2||15.1||-1,145|